wormling/phparia/README.md

 Documentation
 ---
-You will find wrappers for (https://wiki.asterisk.org/wiki/display/AST/Asterisk+13+ARI) in the Client folder.
+You will find wrappers for (https://wiki.asterisk.org/wiki/display/AST/Asterisk+13+ARI) in the Api folder.

 You will find wrappers for (https://wiki.asterisk.org/wiki/display/AST/Asterisk+13+REST+Data+Models) in the Resources and Events folders.